 Be engaged in wider professional activity, for instance tackling pupil, family and school needs by learning about, identifying and addressing challenges such as vulnerability, mental health problems or safeguarding issues Develop or engage in working groups to share best practice around resilience, commitment and team-working Work in pairs or groups to co-plan, co-teach and co-assess lessons with their mentors or other trainees.
 Paired and group placements, where these are possible, benefit trainees, mentors and teaching staff, promoting a greater sense of team collaboration, ongoing professional learning and reductions in workload.
 Staff taking leave School staff have been working extremely hard throughout the coronavirus (COVID-19) outbreak and will be working hard to prepare for all pupils to return from the start of the autumn term.
 Many staff will want to take a holiday over the summer period, which may involve travelling abroad.
 The government has set a requirement for people returning from some countries to quarantine for 14 days on their return.
 The latest guidance on quarantine can be accessed at coronavirus (COVID-19): how to self-isolate when you travel to the UK.
 As would usually be the case, staff will need to be available to work in school from the start of the autumn term.
 We recommend that school leaders discuss leave arrangements with staff before the end of the summer term to inform planning for the autumn term.
 There is a risk that where staff travel abroad, their return travel arrangements could be disrupted due to factors arising beyond their control in relation to coronavirus (COVID-19), such as the potential for reinstatement of lockdown measures in the place they are visiting.
-Where it is not possible to avoid a member of staff having to quarantine during term time, school leaders should refer to Guidance for Managers and Staff on Quarantine on Entering or Returning to the UK (correct at 1st July 2020).
+Where it is not possible to avoid a member of staff having to quarantine during term time, school leaders should consider if it is possible to temporarily amend working arrangements to enable them to work from home.
 Safeguarding Schools should revise their child protection policy (led by their Designated Safeguarding Lead) to reflect the return of more pupils.
-Schools must have regard to the statutory safeguarding guidance, keeping children safe in education and should refer to the coronavirus (COVID-19): safeguarding in schools, colleges and other providers guidance.
-Designated safeguarding leads (and deputies) should be provided with more time, especially in the first few weeks of term, to help them provide support to staff and children regarding any new safeguarding and welfare concerns and the handling of referrals to children's social care and other agencies where these are appropriate, and agencies and services should prepare to work together to actively look for signs of harm.
+Schools must have regard to the statutory safeguarding guidance, keeping children safe in education Designated safeguarding leads (and deputies) should be provided with more time, especially in the first few weeks of term, to help them provide support to staff and children regarding any new safeguarding and welfare concerns and the handling of referrals to children's social care and other agencies where these are appropriate, and agencies and services should prepare to work together to actively look for signs of harm.